vega/voyager/.github/CONTRIBUTOR.md

 ### Actions

-- Actions should implement `ReduxAction` interfaces in `src/actions/redux-action`, which follows pattern described in https://github.com/acdlite/redux-actions.
+- Synchronous actions should implement `ReduxAction` interfaces in `src/actions/redux-action`, which follows pattern described in https://github.com/acdlite/redux-actions.

+- Asynchronous actions should implement `ThunkAction`.
+See `actions/dataset.ts` for example.

 ## Vega-Lite / CompassQL Directives